Shiv Sena-BJP and Congress-NCP finally part ways

-Leaders from all four parties stay mum but their actions speak volumes.
-BJP and Congress ignore their alliance partners and finalise list of candidates.
-None of the ministers from the four parties come on record to state this as they fear it will send tremors of distrust in political circles
+Leaders from all four parties stay mum about their decision to contest independently, but their actions speak volumes.
+BJP, Congress ignore their alliance partners and finalise list of candidates

 The current political scenario in the state is similar to an Akbar Birbal story.
 Emperor Akbar was too fond of his parrot, but one day the bird dies.
 None of the ministers have the courage to break the news to him as they fear they would incur his wrath.
 This is the same case with the Bharatiya Janata Party (BJP), Shiv Sena, Congress and the Nationalist Congress Party (NCP), who have parted ways and are all set to contest the forthcoming assembly elections independently.
 However, none of the ministers from the parties are willing to come on record and accept this as they fear it will send tremors of distrust in political circles across the state.
 On Saturday night, Devendra Fadnavis, BJP’s state unit chief, visited Matoshree to talk to Uddhav Thackeray about the seat sharing formula.

 (L to R) NCP’s state unit chief Sunil Tatkare, CM Prithviraj Chavan, BJP’s state unit chief Devendra Fadnavis and Shiv Sena spokesman MP Sanjay Raut may be smiling here, but things are far from fine.
 Pic/Ravikiran Deshmukh

 Without waiting for the outcome of the present deadlock, the BJP core committee, comprising senior leaders had a daylong meeting on Saturday to finalise the list of its candidates.
 This list will be submitted to the parliamentary board at New Delhi on Sunday.
 Senior leaders from Maharashtra will fly to New Delhi to discuss the list, which may be announced later.